 Important for muscle and nerve function, blood glucose control and blood pressure regulation, magnesium may also help with sleep and benefit your immune system, Dr. Kreps says.

-Indeed, a small study found that taking magnesium supplements significantly increased sleep time and sleep efficiency in elderly people suffering from insomnia, per research published in the December 2012 issue of the Journal of Research in Medical Sciences: The Official Journal of Isfahan University of Medical Sciences: However, more studies are still needed to support magnesium's use as a sleep aid.
+Indeed, a small study found that taking magnesium supplements significantly increased sleep time and sleep efficiency in older adults with insomnia, per December 2012 research in the Journal of Research in Medical Sciences: The Official Journal of Isfahan University of Medical Sciences: However, more studies are still needed to support magnesium's use as a sleep aid.

 Discuss with your health care provider before taking a magnesium supplement, as magnesium may interact with certain antibiotics and other medicines, according to the National Institutes of Health.